 This will save your company from paying overdraft fees, help catch improper spending and serious issues such as embezzlement before they get out of control, and keep transactions error-free.

-Reconciling accounts and comparing transactions also helps your accountants produce reliable, accurate and high-quality financial statements.
-Since your company balance sheet reflects all money spent, whether cash, credit or loans, and all assets purchased with those funds, the balance sheet accuracy strongly depends on the accurate reconciliation of your company's financial accounts.
+Reconciling accounts and comparing transactions also helps your accountants produce reliable, accurate, and high-quality financial statements.
+Since your company balance sheet reflects all money spent—whether cash, credit, or loans—and all assets purchased with those funds, the accuracy of the balance sheet strongly depends on the accurate reconciliation of your company's financial accounts.

 The Reconciliation Process